ryanbnl/smart-trust-network-gateway/README.md

 - Maven 3.9.1 or later
 - Authenticate
   to [Github Packages](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry)
-- Docker (if following the guide in this readme)
+- Optionally: Docker (if following the docker part of the guide)

 #### Authenticating to GitHub Packages